GoTarou/batchnorm-impact-study/REPORT.md

 ![Optimizer Comparison Loss](./images/optimizer_comparison_loss.png)
 ![Optimizer Comparison Accuracy](./images/optimizer_comparison_accuracy.png)

-Gradient norm plots per optimizer (§8.2.1, Fig 8.1):
+Gradient norm plots per optimizer:

 ![SGD Gradient Norm](./images/optim_sgd_grad_norm.png)
 ![Momentum Gradient Norm](./images/optim_momentum_grad_norm.png)
 ![Nesterov Gradient Norm](./images/optim_nesterov_grad_norm.png)
 ![Adam Gradient Norm](./images/optim_adam_grad_norm.png)

-### Interpretation

-Training Stability
-BatchNorm leads to a noticeably smoother training process.
-The baseline model shows more fluctuation in loss values, while the BatchNorm model produces more stable and consistent updates across epochs.

-Convergence Speed
-The model with BatchNorm reaches strong validation performance faster than the baseline.
-The baseline requires more epochs to reduce its loss, whereas BatchNorm accelerates the early stages of learning.

-Generalization
-BatchNorm improves generalization slightly, as seen in the higher validation and test accuracy.
-This suggests that the model not only learns faster but also finds more reliable solutions.

-Interaction with Learning Rate
-At higher learning rates (e.g., 0.01), the baseline model becomes unstable, with less consistent convergence.
-In contrast, the BatchNorm model remains stable and continues to train effectively, showing that it is less sensitive to aggressive optimization settings.

-Interaction with Dropout
-Dropout helps reduce overfitting, while BatchNorm improves the optimization process.
-When combined, they produce a model that benefits from both stable training and improved generalization.

-Model Capacity and Overfitting
-The baseline model shows a growing gap between training and validation accuracy, indicating overfitting.
-BatchNorm and Dropout reduce this gap, suggesting that they help the model generalize better instead of memorizing the training data.

-Optimizer Behavior (Experiment 5)
-Momentum and Nesterov build on plain SGD by accumulating directional information from past gradients (§8.3.2–8.3.3).
-This generally leads to faster traversal of narrow loss valleys, as illustrated in Figure 8.5 of the textbook.
-Adam combines adaptive per-parameter learning rates with first and second moment estimates (§8.5.3), making it less sensitive to the initial learning rate choice and typically requiring fewer epochs to reach good performance.
-The linear LR schedule applied to SGD variants (§8.3.1, eq.
-8.14) ensures that the learning rate decreases over time, reducing oscillations near the optimum.

-Gradient Norm Analysis (§8.2.1)
-Tracking the gradient norm across epochs helps diagnose ill-conditioning.
-If the gradient norm grows rather than shrinks over training, it may indicate that the optimizer is struggling with poorly conditioned curvature — consistent with Figure 8.1 in the textbook.
-Comparing gradient norm behavior across optimizers reveals differences in how each method handles noisy or steep regions of the loss surface.

 ---

+## 8. Discussion

+### 8.1 Model Behavior and Training Stability

+The results show that the impact of Batch Normalization depends on the difficulty of the training setting rather than simply improving accuracy in all cases.

+Under standard training conditions (learning rate = 0.001), all models achieve similar performance, with accuracies between approximately 86% and 89%.
+In this setting, the baseline model already performs well, leaving limited room for improvement.
+Batch Normalization provides a small increase in performance, while Dropout slightly reduces training accuracy due to its regularization effect.
+The combined model (BatchNorm + Dropout) remains competitive, but no major differences appear between models.
+This suggests that when the optimization problem is relatively easy, architectural changes have limited impact on final accuracy.

+As the learning rate increases to 0.01, the optimization becomes more difficult and clearer differences begin to appear.
+The baseline model shows a drop in performance, while the BatchNorm model maintains higher accuracy and more stable validation behavior.
+Dropout alone performs poorly in this setting, indicating that regularization does not solve instability caused by aggressive updates.
+However, when combined with Batch Normalization, the model remains stable and achieves competitive performance.
+This shows that Batch Normalization primarily improves the stability of training, while Dropout alone is not sufficient under these conditions.

+The most significant behavior appears at a learning rate of 0.05.
+In this case, both the baseline and Dropout-only models fail completely, achieving around 10% accuracy, which corresponds to random guessing.
+This indicates that the models are unable to converge due to unstable updates.
+In contrast, the BatchNorm model remains stable and achieves approximately 80% accuracy.
+The combination of BatchNorm and Dropout also continues to train successfully, although with lower performance than BatchNorm alone.
+This suggests that while Dropout adds regularization, it can slightly interfere with optimization in highly unstable settings.

+Overall, Batch Normalization does not act mainly as an accuracy booster in easy scenarios, but instead plays a key role in enabling stable and effective training when the optimization problem becomes more difficult.
+Its ability to prevent model collapse at high learning rates highlights its importance.
+Dropout, on the other hand, contributes mainly to regularization and generalization, but does not address instability by itself.
+The combination of both techniques provides a balance between stability and generalization, although Batch Normalization is the dominant factor in maintaining successful training under challenging conditions.

+### 8.2 Optimization Method Analysis

+The comparison of optimization methods shows clear differences in how each approach affects convergence behavior and training stability.

+Plain stochastic gradient descent (SGD) tends to converge more slowly and is sensitive to the choice of learning rate.
+In contrast, adding momentum improves convergence by smoothing updates and reducing oscillations, allowing the model to progress more consistently during training.
+Nesterov momentum further improves this behavior by adjusting updates based on an estimated future position, which can lead to slightly faster and more stable convergence.

+Adam behaves differently from SGD-based methods, as it adapts the learning rate for each parameter individually.
+This makes it less sensitive to initial hyperparameter choices and typically allows it to reach good performance in fewer epochs.
+As a result, Adam often shows faster early convergence compared to the other optimizers.

+The analysis of training behavior shows that different optimizers handle instability in different ways.
+SGD-based methods can struggle when updates become too large, especially without proper learning rate control.
+Momentum-based methods help mitigate this by stabilizing the direction of updates.
+Adam, by adjusting step sizes automatically, is generally more robust in handling noisy or steep regions of the loss landscape.

+Tracking the gradient magnitude during training provides additional insight into optimizer behavior.
+Stable training is associated with gradients that decrease smoothly over time, while unstable training is often reflected in large or fluctuating gradient values.
+Comparing these patterns across optimizers highlights how each method responds to difficult optimization conditions.

+Overall, the choice of optimizer has a direct impact on both convergence speed and stability.
+While all methods can reach reasonable performance under well-behaved settings, adaptive and momentum-based approaches provide more reliable training when the optimization problem becomes more challenging.

+---

 ## 9. Conclusion

 This project examined the effect of Batch Normalization on deep feedforward neural networks using the Fashion-MNIST dataset.

-The results show that Batch Normalization improves training stability, accelerates convergence, and leads to better overall performance compared to the baseline model.
-It also enables the network to handle higher learning rates more effectively and becomes increasingly beneficial as model depth increases.
+The results show that Batch Normalization has a limited impact on final accuracy under standard training conditions, where all models achieve similar performance.
+However, it consistently improves training stability and convergence behavior.

+As the optimization setting becomes more challenging, particularly at higher learning rates, the role of Batch Normalization becomes more significant.
+In these cases, the baseline model fails to converge and collapses to near-random performance, while the BatchNorm model remains stable and continues to learn effectively.
+This highlights that the primary benefit of Batch Normalization lies in enabling reliable training rather than directly increasing accuracy.

-In comparison, Dropout primarily helps reduce overfitting, while Batch Normalization has a stronger impact on the optimization process.
-Combining both techniques provides a balance between stable training and improved generalization.
+Dropout, in comparison, mainly contributes to regularization and has a smaller effect on optimization stability.
+On its own, it does not prevent training failure under difficult conditions, but when combined with Batch Normalization, it provides a balance between stability and generalization.

-The optimizer comparison (Experiment 5) further demonstrates that the choice of optimization algorithm significantly affects convergence.
-Momentum-based methods (SGD + Momentum, Nesterov) traverse the loss surface more efficiently than plain SGD, while Adam proves to be the most robust choice due to its adaptive learning rates and bias-corrected moment estimates.
+The optimizer comparison further shows that the choice of optimization method influences convergence speed and stability.
+Momentum-based methods improve the behavior of standard SGD by reducing oscillations, while Adam provides more consistent performance due to its adaptive update mechanism.
+Overall, both model design and optimizer choice play an important role in achieving stable and effective training.

 ---
 ## 10. Future Work

-There are several directions in which this project could be extended:

-- applying the same analysis to convolutional neural networks (CNNs) instead of MLPs,
-- comparing Batch Normalization with alternative methods such as Layer Normalization,
-- studying the interaction between weight initialization and Batch Normalization (§8.4),
-- analyzing prediction confidence and model calibration,
-- extending the experiments to more complex datasets such as CIFAR-10,
-- exploring second-order optimization methods such as L-BFGS or conjugate gradients (§8.6) as alternatives to first-order methods.
-These extensions would help further understand how normalization techniques behave in more complex models and datasets.
+This study focused on a fixed architecture and dataset, which limits the scope of the conclusions.
+Future work could extend the analysis by evaluating deeper or more complex network architectures, where the impact of Batch Normalization may be more pronounced.

+Additionally, experiments on more challenging datasets could provide further insight into how these techniques scale to harder tasks.
+The interaction between Batch Normalization, Dropout, and different optimization methods could also be explored in greater detail, particularly in settings where training instability is more severe.

 ---

 ## 11. How to Run